alextarchini/SASSY/README.md

 4. OPTIONAL: Go Bennettfeely.com  to and get a shape code: https://bennettfeely.com/clippy/
 5. Style main.scss
 6. Add some more elements to Index.html
+7. Main.scss
-7. Main.scss – add functions, organise sections
+ – add functions,
+ - organise sections
-8. Make the page responsive with mixins:
+8. Make the page responsive:
+ - use mixins;
 9. Fianlly, the code  of main.scss should look like this:

 ## Blockquotes